andrebask/thesis/06 - intro.md

 ```

 ## Thesis Contributions
 Our main contribution is an implementation of `call/cc` in a Scheme compiler targeting the JVM.
-The only other Scheme implementation targeting the JVM are SISC, which is an heap based interpreter, and Bigloo, which does not support continuations in the JVM back-end.
+The only other Scheme implementation targeting the JVM are SISC, which is an heap based interpreter, and Bigloo, which is a compiler but does not support continuations in the JVM back-end.
 Scala implements a different type of control operator, `shift` and `reset`.
 Although Ruby has `callcc`, JRuby does not support it.

 We address the problem of providing a control operator that copies the stack in an environment that prevents direct stack manipulation.
 Unlike other solutions proposed to implement continuations on the JVM, we perform a transformation on the syntax tree produced by Kawa, instead of a transformation at the bytecode level.
 This make our transformation independent of the JVM version.